cfengine/documentation/reference/components.markdown

 that match promisees/topics considered to be organizational goals

-It is used as identifier to mark business and organizational goals in commercial versions of CFEngine.
+It is used as identifier to mark business and organizational goals in CFEngine Enterprise.
 CFEngine uses this to match promisees that represent business goals in promises.

 **Example**: